8 0 6

 Strawberries have a low glycemic index meaning they are unlikely to cause sharp blood sugar spikes.

-They are a favourite snack for our grandson any time.
+They are a favorite snack of our grandson at any time.

 Slows Cognitive Decline

-Reader’s Digest claims strawberries can actually slow cognitive aging (natural memory decline).
+Reader’s Digest claims strawberries can slow cognitive aging (natural memory decline).

-The antioxidant properties in the strawberries reduces the oxidation stress and inflammation of the brain.
+The antioxidant properties in the strawberries reduce the oxidation stress and inflammation of the brain.

 Strawberries are also high in iodine which regulates brain function and potassium which increases blood flow to the brain.